MicrosoftDocs/bing-docs/bing-docs/bing-custom-search/how-to/hosted-ui.md

   </html>
   ```

-- Or, copy and use the URL to access your custom UI in a Web browser.
+- Or, copy and use the URL to access your custom UI in a web browser.
 The following is an example only (copy the actual URL from the portal).

   `https://ui.customsearch.ai/hosted-page?customConfig=<YOUR-CUSTOM-CONFIG-ID>&market=en-US&safeSearch=Moderate&version=latest&q=`